langflow-ai/langflow/docs/docs/deployment/jina-deployment.md

 # Deploy on Jina AI Cloud

-LangFlow integrates with langchain-serve to provide a one-command deployment to [Jina AI Cloud](https://github.com/jina-ai/langchain-serve).
+Langflow integrates with langchain-serve to provide a one-command deployment to [Jina AI Cloud](https://github.com/jina-ai/langchain-serve).

 Start by installing `langchain-serve` with